 Connecting Organic Farmers and Breeders:

-The BOPS coalition is a networking project bring farmers and breeders together to inform the work of the BOPS breeders, and bringing farmers together to better understand the challenges they face in using organic seed in the southeast.
+The BOPS coalition is a networking project bringing farmers and breeders together to inform the work of the BOPS breeders, and bringing farmers together to better understand the challenges they face in using organic seed in the southeast.

 Testing Field Crop Varieties: